 When it comes to what to eat in Dharamshala, there are many good options.
 From famous hill station cafes to fancy restaurants, everything is fairly priced.
 The eateries don’t compromise on either taste or health; the Himalayan views are a cherry on the cake!

 For those open to some exploration and experimentation, there’s authentic Pahadi cuisine, which you can request your host to cook if you’re staying in a homestay.
 Also, Tibetan is a popular cuisine here and it’s easily available too.
 Thukpa and momos are loved by the travelers and locals both.
+These places are also known for shopping in Dharamshala.

 However, a number pan Indian and international cuisines are easy to find.
 You can savour Italian, South Indian, North Indian and Continental dishes in almost all restaurants in Dharamshala.